elastic-rs/elastic/README.md

 _In Progress_

 Will provide an asynchronous [rotor-http](https://github.com/tailhook/rotor-http) implementation of the Elasticsearch REST API.
 This client is an active work in progress, as is `rotor` itself so things will change a lot.
-The `rotor` client is more complex than the `hyper` one, providing connection pooling and long-lived requests.
 It'll be best suited to streaming scenarios, or where Elasticsearch connections will be used heavily.

 The crate will allow you to use connections in two ways; add connections as state machines to your own `mio` loop, or use an out-of-the-box connection pool.